mannibhaskar4/WordCompositionProblem/README.md

 - ConcatenationCheck class: This class gives output after checking all the words for answer using output function.

-- utput(): Uses nested loop to insert all the words in trie and using trie functions get to know the result and print them.
+- output(): Uses nested loop to insert all the words in trie and using trie functions get to know the result and print them.

 - Trie class: This class contains TrieNode static sub-class and methods as following: